Telligent Systems: Telligent Community

 Telligent Community (formerly Community Server), built on the Telligent Evolution platform, is Telligent's flagship product.
 It was first introduced in 2004 and the most recent version is 5.6 as of October 2010.

 Telligent Community is designed to support external facing communities and the primary use cases are: digital marketing, support communities, and networking.

 Telligent Enterprise

 Telligent Enterprise, built on the Telligent Evolution platform, was first introduced in 2008 in response to users of Telligent Community asking Telligent to provide an employee-focused solution.
-Telligent Enterprise version 2.6 was released October 2010.
+Telligent Enterprise version 2.6 was released in October 2010.

 Telligent Enterprise is designed to support enterprise 2.0 / internal communities, private business-to-business communities, and private networking communities.
 An emphasis on integration with enterprise email systems, such as Microsoft Exchange Server, and enterprise identity management systems, such as Microsoft Active Directory, are examples of how Telligent Enterprise differs from Telligent Community.

 Telligent Analytics

-Telligent introduced Telligent Analytics in 2007 as Harvest Reporting Server.
+Telligent introduced Telligent Analytics in 2007 as the Harvest Reporting Server.
 Telligent Analytics is designed to analyze people and information created within the Telligent Evolution platform.
 This includes both Telligent Community and Telligent Enterprise.
-It additionally includes any data created on applications that run on the Telligent Evolution platform.
+It additionally includes any data created by applications that run on the Telligent Evolution platform.